MiljanaMa/Tutours-Services/README.md

 # Tutours-Services

+## Academic Context:
+* Project for the Service-Oriented Architecture class
+* Faculty of Technical Sciences
+* Computer Science and Automation
+* Applied Computer Science and Informatics

-# Overview
+## Overview
-Welcome to our microservices-based project!
-This project is structured following the principles of microservice architecture, and it employs Docker for containerization.
+The repository contains a project that is structured following the principles of microservice architecture, and it employs Docker for containerization.

 Each service within this project uses a different type of database to meet specific requirements:
-  -Tour Service: Uses MongoDB
+  * Tour Service: Uses MongoDB
-  -Encounter Service: Uses PostgreSQL
+  * Encounter Service: Uses PostgreSQL
-  -Follower Service: Uses MongoDB
+  * Follower Service: Uses MongoDB

 Additionally, the Saga pattern is implemented to manage transactions across the Tour and Encounter services.
 All services communicate via gRPC.

-# Monitoring and Observability
+## Monitoring and Observability

 1. Monitoring
   Prometheus: For real-time monitoring of the services, collecting metrics, and alerting.